chethiya/heap/README.md

 ### Heap.top()

 Returns the value on top of the heap.
 This is the min value.
-If max value is required the compare function to be altered accordingly.
+If max value is required the compare function need to be altered accordingly.

 ### Heap.pop()